sadasystems/covid19-healthcare-chatbot/README.md

-# COVID-19 Healthcare Virtual Agent using CX platform
+# COVID-19 Healthcare Virtual Agent using Google Dialogflow CX platform
 A conversational chatbot to help companies to support their employees in:

 1. Issuing a Clearance pass that is required for entering the office building.
 Employees will complete a health screening and get the clearance pass for reporting to work in person.